The Palladium Book of Contemporary Weapons

 The Palladium Book of Contemporary Weapons is a 1984 role-playing game supplement published by Palladium Books.

 Contents

-The Palladium Book of Contemporary Weapons is a collection of the world's most famous and favorite firearms from 1930 to the present, and is organized into Automatic Pistols, Sub-Machine Guns, Rifles, Shotguns, and Machine Guns.
+The Palladium Book of Contemporary Weapons is a compendium of popular firearms since 1930, and is organized into the categories of Automatic Pistols, Sub-Machine Guns, Rifles, Shotguns, and Machine Guns.

 Reception

 Jerry Epperson reviewed The Palladium Book of Contemporary Weapons in Space Gamer No. 70.
 Epperson commented that "If you have no interest in modern RPGs, obviously Contemporary Weapons will be of little interest to you.
 However, if you are looking to expand the firearm variety in your game, this aid is right on target."